Concordium/concordium.github.io/source/shared/smart-contracts/index.rst

 Welcome to the documentation of Concordium smart contracts!

 There are two versions of Smart Contracts: v1 and v0.
 The v1 documentation is shown here.
+All new smart contracts should be made using V1.

-For the v0 documentation, use the version selector at the bottom of the sidebar to select the documentation.
+For the v0 documentation, use the link in the sidebar to select the documentation.
-(Insert screenshot once the documentation is built to show the version selector and the doc there.)

 The documentation is split into four categories